michelenatale/Compress/ExponentialGolombCode/Readme.md

 # Exponential Golomb Codes

-The 'ExpGolombCode' created here represents integers as bit patterns, whereby the shorter codes are adapted to the frequency of the numerical values.
+The “ExpGolombCode” created here represents integers as bit patterns, whereby the shorter codes are adapted to the frequency of the numerical values.

-The EGCode is also calculated as prefix-free and unary by the algorithm created here, and thus implemented for efficient or effective compression.
+The EGCode is also calculated prefix-free and unary by the algorithm created here and is therefore used for efficient and effective compression.

-This is a very simple and effective procedure that is very easy for anyone (programmers, mathematicians etc.) to understand.
+It is a very simple and effective method that is very easy for anyone (programmers, mathematicians, etc.) to understand.

+Translated with DeepL.com (free version)

 Here is a bit of code:
 ```